 Justin Martyr, in his discourse with Trypho the Jew in AD 150, wrote:

 Moreover, all those righteous men already mentioned [Adam, Abel, Enoch, Lot, Noah, Melchizedek, and Abraham], though they kept no Sabbaths, were pleasing to God; and after them Abraham with all his descendants until Moses… And you [fleshly Jews] were commanded to keep Sabbaths, that you might retain the memorial of God.
 For His word makes this announcement, saying, “That you may know that I am God who redeemed you.”
 (Dialogue With Trypho the Jew, 150-165 AD, Ante-Nicene Fathers , vol. 1, page 204)

-This shows that it was known in the second century among Jews that the Sabbath was not kept before Moses, even by Israel before Sinai.
+This shows that it was known in the second century among Jews and Christians that the Sabbath was not kept before Moses, even by Israel before the Exodus.

 Messianic (Christian) Jewish Rabbi Derek Leman has an article on his website that agrees with the Orthodox Jewish statements above.

 Our next article on the Sabbath examines the evidence from Scripture that the Sabbath was indeed intended for the Jews.